 Withdrawals after the fourth week following the close of final on-time registration will receive no tuition credit.
 After all financial obligations are fulfilled, any due and owing refunds will be credited to the student's account or be refunded by check if the student will not be returning.
 For military veterans under subsidy, the College will conform to VA regulations.
 Regarding modular-intensive courses, check with the SBC office for policy particulars for dropping or withdrawing from a course as well as obtaining any refunds due.
 Refunds will automatically be canceled should a student be removed from the College by administrative action for disciplinary reasons.
 In this case, the full quarter's balance of the student's accounts will remain due and owing.
 Employment Considerations With all things considered, students should regard a full program of courses (16 academic credits) similar to the demands of full-time employment.
 Because of the study requirements, the required focus and the importance of this time of training, students would be blessed to not need to be employed.
 However, if a student must work, each student is responsible for arranging and managing his/her own employment.
-SBC cannot guarantee any work arrangements.
-However, jobs that come to the attention of the College will be posted.
 Students coming to the College should bring sufficient funds to live until any necessary employment can be secured through self-initiated measures.
 Please note: Demands of employment are not considered valid excuses for missed classes or late assignments-the classroom experience and all of its related study requirements must be given top priority in the student's scheduling.
 A student's academic load is subject to reduction or limitation by the administration for inadequate scholastic achievement or excessive employment beyond class time.
 If the student must seek employment, the following table suggests limits concerning the student's academic load and employment.
-Recommended Employment SBC recommends that an employed student not exceed the following guidelines per week: Amount of enrolled credits Amount of outside employment 15-18 credits 10 hours or less 12-14 credits 15 hours or less 10-11 credits 20 hours or less 6 - 10 credits More than 20 hrs.
+Regarding job placement, SBC cannot guarantee a student upon completion will receive employment in his/her field of study.
+However, jobs that come to the attention of the College will be posted on the main campus bulletin board visible to all students.
+Recommended Employment SBC recommends that an employed student not exceed the following guidelines per week: Amount of enrolled credits Amount of outside employment 15 - 18 credits 10 hours or less 12 - 14 credits 15 hours or less 10 - 11 credits 20 hours or less 6-10 credits More than 20 hrs.